umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Project-settings/index.md

 ## [Usage](../Usage/)

-On your Umbraco Cloud project we've made it possible to see the usage of content nodes, custom hostnames and media storage for your project and if it is using above or below the allowed amount for the plan that your project is on.
+On your Umbraco Cloud project, we've made it possible to see the usage of content nodes, custom hostnames and media storage for your project.
+You are also able to check if it is using above or below the allowed amount for the plan that your project is on.

 ## Advanced settings